dhampirave/Nashville96-Alt-colors/README.md

 	<img src="images/nashville96_logo.png" alt="logo"/>
 </p>

+## CURRENT STATUS
+**I no longer use Linux (changed setup last year) and don't have the time to maintain this project.
+Because I can't provide fixes or support, this repository will be archived.
+As the releases may be outdated, I recommend using the latest commit from `main` (clone the repo or download the repository ZIP) instead of downloading a release archive for recent fixes/changes.**

+**Thanks for all your support.
+Forks are welcome.**

+##

-A collection of Windows-like GTK themes based on both [Chicago95](https://github.com/grassmunk/Chicago95) (for GTK3) and [Redmond97](https://github.com/matthewmx86/Redmond97) (for GTK2) incoporating some color schemes.
+A collection of Windows-like GTK themes based on both [Chicago95](https://github.com/grassmunk/Chicago95) (for GTK3) and [Redmond97](https://github.com/matthewmx86/Redmond97) (for GTK2) incorporating some color schemes.
 If you are interested in knowing how these themes were developed, [check my comment in the original reddit post](https://www.reddit.com/r/unixporn/comments/yot1si/xfce_chicago95_gruvbox/ivfn4vz/).

 **Note 1:** This was made with both XFCE and MATE on mind, so you may find issues if you are using another DE.

-**Note 2:** The borderless releases only includes the window manager themes.
+**Note 2:** The borderless releases only include the window manager themes.

-**Note 3:** This theme is intented to look better with non-CSD settings.
+**Note 3:** This theme is intended to look better with non-CSD settings.
 If you want to know how to do that, please check in the *Tips and tricks* section.

 ### Included themes
-- **Nashville96 Gruvbox:** A Windows-like theme using the [Gruvbox pallete](https://github.com/morhetz/gruvbox).
+- **Nashville96 Gruvbox:** A Windows-like theme using the [Gruvbox palette](https://github.com/morhetz/gruvbox).
-- **Nashville96 Kanagawa:** A Windows-like theme using the [Kanagawa pallete](https://github.com/rebelot/kanagawa.nvim).
+- **Nashville96 Kanagawa:** A Windows-like theme using the [Kanagawa palette](https://github.com/rebelot/kanagawa.nvim).
-- **Nashville96 Solarized:** A Windows-like theme using the [Solarized pallete](https://github.com/altercation/solarized).
+- **Nashville96 Solarized:** A Windows-like theme using the [Solarized palette](https://github.com/altercation/solarized).
-- **Nashville96 Steam:** Included as a bonus, a theme i made ago inspired by the [Steam old GUI](https://i.imgur.com/F3JUQ.jpeg).
-Unlike the other themes, this was made enterily in Redmond97 so the tricks at the *Tips and tricks* section **will not** work.
+- **Nashville96 Steam:** Included as a bonus, a theme I made a while ago inspired by the [Steam old GUI](https://i.imgur.com/F3JUQ.jpeg).
+Unlike the other themes, this was made entirely in Redmond97 so the tricks at the *Tips and tricks* section **will not** work.
 This theme is not supported.

 ### Installation
-1. Download and unzip the latest release of your theme of choice.
+1. (Recommended) Clone the repo or download the repository ZIP to get the latest changes.
+Releases may be outdated.
 2. Copy the folder of the theme to `~/.themes/` if you want a local installation, or just copy to `/usr/share/themes` if you want a global installation.
 3. Select the theme with both Appearance and Window Manager.

-**Note:** To install the borderless or/and the HDPI versions, follow the same steps, however it's just the WM theme so just use the Window Manager selector to change it.
+**Note:** To install the borderless and/or the HiDPI versions, follow the same steps, however it's just the WM theme so just use the Window Manager selector to change it.

 ### Tips and tricks